Using causal models to distinguish between neurogenesis-dependent and -independent effects on behaviour: Results

 \subsection{Predictions common to both models}

 The first prediction common to both models is that levels of neurogenesis will differ between the runners and control mice.
-This is indeed the case, with mice in the exercise condition having approximately twice as many new cells (Fig 2A, t(18) = 5.6, p $<$ 0.001).
+This is indeed the case, with mice in the exercise condition having approximately twice as many new cells (Fig 2A, $\beta_1 = 3.23$, 95\% CI = 2.03 to 4.43, p $<$ 0.001).

 The second prediction common to both models is that performance on the behavioural task will differ between the runners and control mice.
 The neurogenesis-dependent model predicts this because the treatment influences neurogenesis, and levels of neurogenesis in turn influence performance on the pattern separation task.
 The neurogenesis-independent model predicts this because exercise influences pattern separation directly (or more likely via some unmeasured variable).
-The runners had more than twice as many reversals compared to the control group (Fig 2B, t(18) = 3.6, p = 0.002), which is consistent with both models.
+The runners had more than twice as many reversals compared to the control group (Fig 2B, $\beta_2 = 0.96$, 95\% CI = 0.40 to 1.52, p = 0.002), which is consistent with both models.

 The third prediction common to both models is that there will be a relationship between neurogenesis and behaviour.
 The neurogenesis-dependent model predicts this because neurogenesis has a causal influence on pattern separation.
-This is the main research question and what the study was designed to test.
+This is the main research question that the study was designed to test.
 The problem is that the neurogenesis-independent model makes the exact same prediction.
 This is because neurogenesis and behaviour are influenced by the same variable (the treatment) which induces a correlation between them.
-This is the classical third-variable problem, where A and B are correlated, but only because they share a common cause in variable C. The relationship between neurogenesis and behaviour is significant (linear regression: F(1,18) = 5.5, p = 0.030, slope = 0.179, 95\% CI for slope = 0.02 to 0.34), and Creer et al. took this as evidence that neurogenesis might be involved in the pattern separation task.
-But there is no justification for this conclusion when a neurogenesis-independent model makes the same prediction.
-To discriminate between these two models, we must examine the predictions that differ between them.
+This is the classical third-variable problem, where A and B are correlated, but only because they share a common cause in variable C. The relationship between neurogenesis and behaviour is significant (slope of the solid line in Fig 2B: $\beta_3$ = 0.18, 95\% CI = 0.02 to 0.34, p = 0.030), and Creer et al. took this as evidence that neurogenesis might be involved in the pattern separation task.
+However, since the neurogenesis-independent model makes the same prediction, further analyses are required to separate the neurogenesis-dependent from the neurogenesis-independent effects.